VasileiosAidonis/CNNs/README.md

 - LesionClassification.ipynb

-are parts of my dissertation project *"Cost-Sensitive Deep Learning for skin lesion diagnosis"*

-a short introduction over this project is available at https://www.youtube.com/watch?v=3V-Nl3gZIM8
+are parts of my dissertation project *"Cost-Sensitive Deep Learning for skin lesion diagnosis"*a short introduction <br/>of this project is available at https://www.youtube.com/watch?v=3V-Nl3gZIM8